randrianiaina/chat/blueprint.md

 3.  **Save Reaction:** Save the selected reaction to Firestore, associating it with the message.
 4.  **Display Reactions:** Display the reactions on each message, showing the emojis and the count of each reaction.
 5.  **Real-time Updates:** Ensure that reactions are updated in real-time for all users in the conversation.

+## Completed: Edit and Delete Messages

+### Overview

+This plan outlines the implementation of message editing and deletion features.
+Users can edit the content of their own messages or delete them entirely.

+### Steps

+1.  **Edit/Delete Buttons:** Add "Edit" and "Delete" buttons to each message belonging to the current user.
+2.  **Editing UI:** Create a user interface for editing message content, such as displaying an input field with the current message content.
+3.  **Server Actions:** Create server actions (`updateMessage` and `deleteMessage`) to handle updating and deleting messages in Firestore.
+4.  **Delete Confirmation:** Implement a confirmation before deleting a message to prevent accidental deletions.
+5.  **Real-time Updates:** Ensure that edited and deleted messages are updated in real-time for all users in the conversation.